bokeh/bokeh/sphinx/source/docs/dev_guide/bokehjs.rst

 changes.

 You can use ``tsc`` directly for error checking, for example inside an IDE.
-However, don't use it for code emit, because BokehJS requires AST transforms t produce usable library code.
+However, don't use it for code emit, because BokehJS requires AST transforms to produce usable library code.

 Testing